 This project was supported by the Australian Government through the ANCP program.

-The heartbreaking reality of giving birth in Timor-Leste
+The heartbreaking reality of maternal and child health in Timor-Leste

 Anita’s son was just a month-old when she noticed something was wrong.
 His health deteriorated after she took him to a hospital where, sadly soon after, he died.
 Anita still does not know the cause.
-This is the heartbreaking reality of being a parent in Timor-Leste.
+This is the heartbreaking reality of maternal and child health in Timor-Leste.

 A lack of health information leaves parents unprepared for danger signs